Download this guide as a PDF >

 This is the most important step in an Instagram hashtag strategy, as the choices you make will determine your effectiveness & visibility.
 It’s fairly easy to choose a variety of hashtags that will perform well for you.

 Here's how you can find good hashtags to use: in the Instagram app, go to the Discover page by hitting the magnifying glass icon at the bottom of the screen.
 If you're using the Instagram website from your computer, the search box is at the top of the page.
 Type in a hashtag followed by the subject you're interested in.
 You'll notice that Instagram will recommend other hashtags based on what you're searching.
+It also lists how many posts there are for that hashtag.
 From there you can choose what hashtags you want to add to your hashtag lists.